 It can include the use of regular mail, e-mail, instant messaging, text messages, posting on social websites and/or faxes.

 Anyone can be stalked, including college students from any economic, ethnic, or religious group.
 A few victims are picked at random by their stalker, but most stalking victims know their stalker, usually having had some type of present or past relationship.
 The perpetrator can be an intimate partner or former partner, classmate, roommate, or other acquaintance.
 A victim can be stalked for several days or for many years.
 The stalker’s actions can also affect family, friends, and coworkers.
 Stalking and criminal harassment can be difficult to distinguish.
-Talk to one of the individuals listed on our Resource page for help.
+Talk to one of the individuals listed on our resource document (PDF) for help.